-In a swiftly changing scenario that has grabbed global attention, India and Pakistan recently came to an agreement for a ceasefire after military actions had escalated in a tense manner.
+In a swiftly changing scenario that has grabbed global attention, the India-Pakistan ceasefire 2025 agreement was recently reached after military actions had escalated in a tense manner.
 Prime Minister Narendra Modi presided over a high-level security meeting on May 12, 2025, in New Delhi, attended by top defense and intelligence officials.
 This blog examines the key developments, what brought about this fragile ceasefire, and the potential path forward.

 Background: Growing Tensions and Operation Sindoor